vmthanh/vmthanh.github.io/_posts/2018-07-13-favorite-code-editor.md

 ### Fast

 To be honest, VSC is much slower than Sublime in compared of openning a project and scan.
 But it still be MUCH MUCH better than others.
-I used to open a Python project with 10GB images with Pycharm (other Python editor).
-And it stucks and swallows all my RAM for scanning and indexing file.
-But for VSC, it still work fine and fast.
+I used to open a Python project with 10GB images with Pycharm (other Python editor).It stucks and swallows all my RAM for scanning and indexing file.
+But for VSC, it still works fine and fast.

 ### Built in Debugger

-This is definitely my most favorite features.
-For many years, Sublime cannot satisfy me because it does not support debugging plugins offically (other Sublime pluggins are suck).
+This is definitely my most favorite feature.
+For many years, Sublime cannot satisfy me because it does not support debugging offically (other Sublime pluggins are suck).
 When I write Python code, I have to open Pycharm to debug something tricky.
 With VSC and Python extension, I could do the same thing in Pycharm with VSC.
 Moreover, at anytime in VCS, I coud stop at one line of code and use Debug Console (View/Debug Console) to play arround with variables  such as add/change/modify value while they are running (sound like Matlab, right?!).

 ![VSC debug](/images/favorite-code-editor/vsc-debug.png)